danielsogl/awesome-cordova-plugins/docs/installation.md

+---
+description: >-
+  How to install Awesome Cordova Plugins in Angular, React, and TypeScript projects using Cordova or Capacitor.
+---

 # Installation

 [Apache Cordova](https://cordova.apache.org/) is an open source native runtime that allows developers to build native mobile apps with HTML, CSS, and JavaScript.
 Similar to [Capacitor](https://capacitorjs.com/), Ionic's own native runtime, Cordova allows developers to access native device features, such as camera, keyboard, and geolocation, using a system of plugins.
 A plugin is a small amount of add-on code that provides JavaScript interface to native components.
 They allow your app to use native device capabilities beyond what is available to pure web apps.

 These plugins are submitted and maintained by the community.
 While community members are generally quick to find and fix issues, certain plugins may not function properly.

-### Capacitor Support
+## Capacitor Support

 In addition to Cordova, Awesome Cordova Plugins also works with [Capacitor](https://capacitorjs.com/), Ionic's official native runtime.
 Basic usage below.
 For complete details, [see the Capacitor documentation](https://capacitorjs.com/docs/cordova/using-cordova-plugins).

-### Usage
+## Usage

-All plugins have two components - the native code (Cordova) and the TypeScript code (Awesome Cordova Plugins).
+All plugins have two components — the native code (Cordova) and the TypeScript code (Awesome Cordova Plugins).
 Cordova plugins are also wrapped in a `Promise` or `Observable` in order to provide a common plugin interface and modernized development approach.

-Using the [Camera plugin](plugins/camera.md) as an example, first install it:
+Using the [Camera plugin](plugins/camera/README.md) as an example, first install it:

 ```bash
 # Install Cordova plugin